-Reallocation of 2019 Net Position (Deficit)
+Reallocation of 2020 Net Position (Deficit)

-As discussed in Note 1, item Q, and Note 11 in the notes to the financial statements, for the year ended December 31, 2020, the Association reclassified accrued interest and reallocated debt service payments to more closely align with the provisions of the trust indenture.
-These adjustments resulted in the 2019 Net Position (Deficit) being reallocated to conform with the 2020 Net Position (Deficit) presentation.
+As discussed in Note 1, item P, and Note 11 in the notes to the financial statements, for the year ended December 31, 2021, the Association reclassified debt service payments to correct an error noted in the prior year allocation calculation.
+These adjustments resulted in the 2020 Net Position (Deficit) being reallocated to conform with the 2021 Net Position (Deficit) presentation.
 Our opinion is not modified with respect to this matter.

-February 2021 Partial Payments of 2011 Senior Subordinate Bonds
+Partial Payments on 2011 Bonds

-As discussed in Note 14 in the notes to the financial statements, for the year ended December 31, 2020, the Association's Distributable Cash was insufficient to cover the debt service due January 1, 2021 on the Association's 2011 Senior Subordinate and 2011 Junior Subordinate Bonds.
-Therefore, on February 15, 2021 in accordance with the terms of the Trust Indenture, the available Distributable Cash of \$437,970 was used to pay as much as possible of the debt service due on the Association's 2011 Senior Subordinate Bonds.
-No debt service was paid on the 2011 Junior Subordinate Bonds.
-The remaining unpaid debt service balances totaled \$1,322,604 for the 2011 Senior Subordinate Bonds and \$217,610 for the 2011 Junior Subordinate Bonds.
-The unpaid debt service amounts will be deferred to future debt service dates and will continue to accrete interest from the date of non-payment at rates the same as those of the 2011 Bonds to which the unpaid debt service relates.
+As discussed in Note 8 and 14 in the notes to the financial statements, for the year ended December 31, 2021 and 2020, the Association's Distributable Cash was insufficient to cover all debt service and any Arrearages due on January 1, 2022 and 2021 on the Association's 2011 Bonds.
+The unpaid debt service and Arrearage amounts will be deferred to future debt service dates and will continue to accrete interest from the date of non-payment at rates the same as those of the 2011 Bonds to which the unpaid debt service relates.
 Our opinion is not modified with respect to this matter.